barisozcelik/slate/source/index.html.md

 HomeWhiz is a IoT platform for Arcelik Group's smart home technology.

-Homewhiz Cooking API Provides web-based programming interfaces that can be integrated into systems, allowing you to control and monitor users' cooking devices.
+Homewhiz Cooking API provides web-based programming interfaces that can be consumed by external systems, allowing you to control and monitor users' cooking devices.

 # Authentication